-It’s the year of the rooster and we from Think Codex would like to wish everyone of you a Happy Chinese New Year.
-This time around, we thought it would be interesting to share with you some tips on how to remember the things you have learnt, and at the same time enjoy your moments with your family and friends so you could spearhead the year with full force.
+It’s the Year of the Rooster and we from Think Codex would like to wish everyone of you a Happy Chinese New Year.
+This time around, we thought it would be interesting to share with you some tips on how to remember the things you have learnt, while enjoying moments with your family and friends, so you could spearhead the year with full force.
 So here goes:

 1. Sharing is caring